 - On a lightly floured surface, roll out half of the homemade pie crust dough into a 12×16-inch rectangle.
 Place the other half in the refrigerator.
 (Or, roll out one of the 9-inch storebought pie crusts.)
 It should be about ⅛-inch thick.

 - Cut the large rectangle into 8 smaller (3×4-inch) rectangles.
 Transfer the rectangles to the lined baking sheet.

-- In a medium bowl combine pumpkin puree, egg, brown sugar, pumpkin pie spice, and milk.
+- In a medium bowl combine pumpkin, egg, brown sugar, pumpkin pie spice, and milk.
 Whisk together until smooth.

 - Top each rectangle with about 2 tablespoons of the pumpkin mixture, spreading it evenly over the surface.
 Be sure to leave space around the edges of the dough.

 - Roll out the other pie crust dough into a 12×16-inch rectangle (⅛-inch thick).
 Before cutting, use the blunt end of a skewer to evenly poke holes all over the surface of the dough (every 1 inch or so).